msdundar/msdundar.github.io/content/posts/symmetric-and-asymmetric-encryption/index.md

 ---
 title: "Symmetric and Asymmetric Encryption"
-description: "In this post, I compare and contrast symmetric and asymmetric encryption by explaining seven different use case scenarios"
+description: "A detailed scenario-based comparison of symmetric and asymmetric encryption methods."
 date: 2022-01-21T14:00:33+02:00
 categories:
 - tech